Harshal292004/personal-ai-trainer/Readme.md

 ## Contributing

 Contributions, issues, and feature requests are welcome.
-Feel free to check [issues page](https://github.com/Harshal292004/workout-rep-counter/issues)if you want to contribute.
+Feel free to check [issues page](https://github.com/Harshal292004/workout-rep-counter/issues) if you want to contribute.

 ## License